ossunited/opensource-template/SECURITY.md

 We would like to thank the researchers and contributors who have helped improve the security of our projects.

-Thank you for helping us keep the Freedom FOSS Foundation’s projects secure!
+Thank you for helping us keep the OSS United projects secure!